 From time to time, third parties have asserted, and may in the future assert claims against the Company related to disputes in the normal course of business.
-At this time, there are no such claims against the Company which are expected to be material to the Company's profit or loss, or financial condition.
+At March 31, 2024 and 2023, there are no such claims against the Company which are expected to be material to the Company's profit or loss, or financial condition.

-17. Share Capital
+16. Share Capital